- Don't wash your hide in washing machines or get them dry cleaned.

 - Vacuum the furniture with a smaller attachment.

-- For best results spot cleaning using a damp cloth with fresh water only.
+- For best results, spot clean using a damp cloth with fresh water only.
 Do not use any chemicals or detergents when doing so.

-- Always allow to air dry in a shady spot, as we recommend to not place a sheepskin that has been colour dyed in direct sunlight.
+- Always allow it to air dry in a shady spot, as we recommend not to place a sheepskin that has been colour dyed in direct sunlight.
 The sun may cause it to fade and discolour the hide.
-Rest assure that no harmful AZO dyes have been used on your hide.
+Rest assured that no harmful AZO dyes have been used on your hide.
 It is completely safe for people, pets and the environment.

 - Keep your hide fluffy by brushing it.
-If the hide is in a area where it is sat on regularly it can start to flatten overtime.
-To avoid this from happening we recommend you brushing and shaking the sheepskin regularly depending on it's usage.
+If the hide is in an area where it is sat on regularly, it can start to flatten over time.
+To avoid this from happening, we recommend you brushing and shaking the sheepskin periodically depending on its usage.
 Shaking the hide will also help it repel dirt and dust.